If you are applying for a Smart Grant, take our quick eligibility check online and you will find out whether you are

-Generally, the process of evaluation, assessment and approval takes approximately three months from receipt of your application.
+Generally, the process of evaluation, assessment and approval takes approximately four months from receipt of your application.
 After the Trustee meeting you will be notified in writing whether or not your application has been successful.

 As the Trust is run by a small number of staff, unfortunately it is not possible for us to provide formal feedback about unsuccessful applications

 The Ross Trust’s educational equity funding priority is focused on supporting the improvement of educational outcomes for vulnerable students so that they can complete secondary school.
 Please read the Ross Trust Educational Equity Granting Guidelines for more details.

 The Ross Trust’s biodiversity conservation funding priority is focussed on protecting, conserving and restoring the variety of living, native flora and fauna within Victoria’s natural environments across land, rivers, wetlands, coasts and oceans.
 Please read the Ross Trust Biodiversity Conservation Granting Guidelines for more details.